Book Now

 • Pokhara to Phedi and Nayapul to Pokhara by private vehicle.

-• Annapurna Conservation Area Permit and Trekkers' Information Management System( TIMS card).
+• Annapurna Conservation Area Permit and Trekkers' Information Management System (TIMS card).

-• 02 guest=01 porters with insurance, Salary, Food, accommodation and equipment(Luggage per porter carries about 20kg).
+• 02 guests = 01 porter with insurance, salary, food, accommodation, and equipment (luggage per porter carries about 20 kg).

-• We provide assistance guiding his salary, food, drinks, accommodation, Transport, and insurance walking with the group to support where necessary as per the group size.
+• We provide assistance guiding his salary, food, drinks, accommodation, transport, and insurance, walking with the group to support where necessary as per the group size.

-• Three meals a day; breakfast, Lunch, and Dinner and tea/coffee during the trekking.
+• Three meals a day: breakfast, lunch, and dinner and tea/coffee during the trekking.

-• Welcome dinner in Authentic Restaurant.
+• Welcome dinner in an authentic restaurant.

 • First aid kid box.

-• Trekking Planner’s sleeping bag, down jackets, T-shirt, Cap, duffle bags, city and trekking route maps – if necessary.
+• Trekking planner's sleeping bag, down jackets, T-shirt, cap, duffle bags, city and trekking route maps—if necessary.

 • Arrangement of emergency evacuation service (should have insurance for emergency evacuation and will be paid by your travel insurance company).